-No smoking materials, including the items listed above, can be burned in any residential room or apartment.
+No smoking materials, including but not limited to the items listed above, can be burned or used in any residential room or apartment.

 Drugs and Drug Paraphernalia

 Any person who willfully tampers, covers, restricts, or breaks any public or private fire alarm apparatus or any fire fighting equipment or gives, transmits, or sounds any false alarm of fire is guilty of a misdemeanor.
-Any such violation could result in disciplinary action and a maximum fine of $500 and six months in jail.
-Extinguishers and alarms are for your use, should the need arise.
-The cost of refilling a misused extinguisher, as well as any damages resulting from the extinguisher being discharged, will be charged to the person or persons responsible.
+Individuals are expected to evacuate at the sound of an alarm.

 Furniture may not be removed from any residence room/apartment or common area.
 Students found in possession of college/university furniture, other than what was assigned to their room/apartment, may be charged for its replacement.
 Residents found to have dismantled furniture without college permission will be charged for all costs related to reassembling the furniture and replacement costs.
 Room, apartment, and lounge furniture may not be taken outside and/or onto patios, decks, or balconies.